Introduction to 'Creating your online brand'

 Why is online branding important?

-Before you can begin to develop your brand, you need to understand the benefits.
+Before you can start to build your brand, you need to understand the benefits.

 Brands can help you: